multigcs/riocore/doc/SIMULATION.md

     }
 ```
 this option will disable the UDP/SPI interface function
-and simulate joint movements (the position feedback)
+and simulate the position feedback of joint movements,
+all inside the linuxcnc component

 ## udp client simulation in c